 We seek patent and trade secret protection for significant new technologies, products, and processes because of the length of time and expense associated with bringing new products through the development process and into the marketplace.
 We own numerous U.S. and foreign patents, and we intend to file additional applications, as appropriate, for patents covering our products.
 Patents may not be issued for any pending or future patent applications owned by or licensed to us, and the claims allowed under any issued patents may not be sufficiently broad to protect our technology.
 Any issued patents owned by or licensed to us may be challenged, invalidated, or circumvented, and the rights under these patents may not provide us with competitive advantages.
 In addition, competitors may design around our technology or develop competing technologies.
 Intellectual property rights may also be unavailable or limited in some foreign countries, which could make it easier for competitors to capture increased market share.
 We could incur substantial costs to defend ourselves in suits brought against us, including for alleged infringement of third party rights, or in suits in which we may assert our intellectual property rights against others.
 An unfavorable outcome of any such litigation could have a material adverse effect on our business and results of operations.
 In addition, as our patents expire, we rely on trade secrets and proprietary know-how to protect our products.
-We cannot be sure the steps we have taken or will take in the future will be adequate to deter misappropriation of our proprietary information and intellectual property rights as fully as in other countries.
+We cannot be sure the steps we have taken or will take in the future will be adequate to deter misappropriation of our proprietary information and intellectual property.
+Of particular concern are developing economies such as China, where the laws, courts, and administrative agencies may not protect our intellectual property rights as fully as in other countries.